UnLuckyLust/Inventory-UI-AGR/README.md

   d. add begin play event and pull from "inventoryUI_BPC" the command "create inventory ui Widget", add remove from parent after and connet to the command Output.

-6. Navigate to the plug-in folder in the project, open the "InventoryUI Content" folder, and the "InventoryUI Component" folder.
-Create a child of "Mater_Item", and move the child to the "Content" folder in the project.
+6. Navigate to the "InventoryUI Component" folder.
+Create a child of "Mater_Item".
 This will be the object you can change copy and edit, just need to change the default information in the inventory ui category.

 That's all, now everything should work.